Seeed-Studio/wiki-documents/docs/Grove-Rotary_Angle_Sensor.md

 ## Tech Support
-Please submit any technical issue into our [forum](http://forum.seeedstudio.com/) or drop mail to techsupport@seeed.cc.
+Please submit any technical issue into our [forum](http://forum.seeedstudio.com/).